jSieber7/ai_assistant/docs/index.md

 - ✅ Security scanning and code quality checks

 ### Planned Features
+- 🔄 Ability to use local as well as more cloud based LLMs
 - 🔄 SearX web search integration
 - 🔄 RAG knowledge base system
 - 🔄 Additional tool integrations
 - 🔄 Docker containerization
 - 🔄 Advanced agent capabilities

-## 🤝 Contributing
+## Contributing

-We welcome contributions!
+Contributions will be welcomed soon!
 Please see our [Contributing Guide](development/contributing.md) for details on how to get involved.

 ### Getting Help
 - **Documentation**: This site contains comprehensive documentation
 - **Issues**: Check existing issues or create new ones on GitHub
-- **Discussions**: Join the conversation in GitHub Discussions

-## 📊 Project Metrics
+## Project Metrics

 - **Test Coverage**: Comprehensive unit and integration tests
 - **Code Quality**: Enforced with ruff, black, and mypy
 - **Security**: Regular scanning with bandit and pip-audit
 - **Performance**: Optimized for low-latency responses

-## 🔒 Security
+## Security

-This project takes security seriously:
+Security measures include

-- No hardcoded API keys or secrets
+* No hardcoded API keys or secrets
-- Comprehensive security scanning in CI/CD
+* Comprehensive security scanning in CI/CD
-- Regular dependency vulnerability checks
+* Regular dependency vulnerability checks
-- Secure development practices
+* Secure development practices

-## 📄 License
+## License

-This project is open source.
-Please see the LICENSE file for details.
+This project is open source with an MIT license.

-## 🙏 Acknowledgments
+## Acknowledgments

 - Built with [FastAPI](https://fastapi.tiangolo.com/) for high-performance APIs
 - Powered by [LangChain](https://www.langchain.com/) for LLM orchestration
 - Integrated with [OpenRouter](https://openrouter.ai/) for model access
 - Documented with [MkDocs](https://www.mkdocs.org/) and [Material](https://squidfunk.github.io/mkdocs-material/)

----

-*Last updated: {{ git.date }}*